 I am getting closer and closer to the border but it is so hot and I am starting to get too tired.
 Today I was a guest in this small town where the vice president welcomed me, then they took me to see the Roman remains and bought me lunch, for which I am always grateful.

-Niš is a city not a country like the others I have visited in the last few days, here is the Konstantin Veliki Aerodrom which is named after the Roman Emperor ConstantineI who was born right here, I visited the tower of skulls from wikipedia: "it is a tower incorporating human skulls in the construction, erected by the Ottoman Turks at the city.
+Niš is a city not just another country I have visited in the last few days, here is the Konstantin Veliki Aerodrom which is named after the Roman Emperor ConstantineI who was born right here, I visited the tower of skulls from wikipedia: "it is a tower incorporating human skulls in the construction, erected by the Ottoman Turks at the city.
 Rising on the site of the Battle of Čegar, the tower was intended as a warning to the Serbs aimed at deterring them from continuing their revolt against the Ottoman Empire" I would say Impressive.
 I also saw some social life here with nice clubs along the Nišava River.

 Let me introduce you to some other Serbian countries before Bulgaria, doing some more tours in the company of Jelena I got to visit many pesini rich in history.
 The Romans are always present and so much history has been preserved despite the war.
 At a tourist center where I was a guest, they made me drink schnapps...good, but very strong!
 I wandered around the farmers markets where they sell so many healthy, unprocessed and super genuine things, it is nice to find here what we try not to lose in our country.
 I've been to an all-female village where so many women are working hard to carry on the collective, "we are Good Girls!!!"

-To catch up I am making a brief summary of several days spent being a "tourist" and I premise that it may happen that some of the dates with the countries I visit do not match, this is because the site is updated by my daughters who do not always get news in real time, sometimes the line is down sometimes the power is down so bear with me...I have not abandoned my goal, I want to say it but, with some people I met here I am visiting places and areas that I would not have gone through.
+To catch up I am making a brief summary of several days spent being a "tourist" and I will premise that it may happen that some dates with the countries I visit do not match, this is because the site is updated by my daughters who do not always get news in real time, sometimes the line is down sometimes the power is down so bear with me...I have not abandoned my goal, I want to say it but, with some people I met here I am visiting places and areas that I would not have gone through.
 So I will tell you; I was in Mladenovac and I found a good Sherpa who carried my backpack, he is part of the trekking association that I have already told about, he accompanied me to the accommodation three kilometers away from the center from where you can see Mount Avala that I visited.
 In the hikes we are doing in these areas you can see many Roman remains, I also visited a traditional dance school, very nice dance to see and to participate were many very young girls.
 We took a tour to Oplenac Hill where we visited the church of St. George plus the mausoleum of the Karadjordjevic royal family.
 The interior of this monument consists of mosaics that were crafted in Germany from Murano glass, while the chandelier in the shape of an inverted crown was created from armaments collected in battle and marks mourning for the fallen soldiers of Kosovo in 1389.
 I saw the Smeredevo fortress located on the Danube, which was once the capital of southern Serbia because Belgrade had been taken by the Hungarians.
 I could not miss a tour on the Danube where I saw the Trajan table carved on the rock and a sculpture of a face, also on the mountain rock, made by an Italian mountaineer.
 And then near the end of my days off I was hosted by Jelena's family and tasted many local delicacies.

-I made a small transfer to Popović, from here I will continue to make visits to neighboring villages, meanwhile I enjoy a country landscape and the tranquility of this place.
+I made a small transfer to Popović, from here I will continue to make visits to neighboring villages, in the meantime I enjoy a country landscape and the tranquility of this place.
 I am hosted by a trekker named Jango who has a house in the country with many fruit trees, the cherries are very good.
 Jelena's trekking association was formed in the same year I was born, and with the association group I will spend a few evenings.

 I took a detour on a route that I will continue to take in the coming days always because Jelena (but also me) is keen to have me visit a part of Serbia before I start my journey again that will take me to other countries.
 Of course in order to make these visits I have only left my beloved backpack and my direction for a few days, this will not only help me to know and understand Serbia with its history but will give me more much needed rest.
 Then, as I am ruled by feelings I will decide everything in the process.
 In the meantime I will leave you a few photos of Avala where there is a tower (at the time destroyed by NATO bombing) that allows you to see Belgrade from afar, breathtaking view! then there is a huge monument dedicated to the fallen and a forest surrounding these monuments where you can go trekking.